 Earth Hour – Turn Off Your Lights For One Hour

-To mark 10 years for Annual Earth Hour turn off your light from 8:30 to 9:30 p.m on March 25, 2017.
+Earth hour is an grassroots global campaign that takes place every year.
+Turn off your light from 8:30 to 9:30 p.m. on March 26, 2022, the last Saturday of March.
 An event to draw attention to climate change and for people to do there a bit to support the stand.

 “Earth Hour aims to increase awareness and spark global conversations on protecting nature, tackling the climate crisis, and working together to shape a brighter future for us all,” the WWF says on the Earth Hour website.

 It starts with a symbolic way to show support for our planet by switching off our lights, but Earth Hour goes far beyond that.
 It’s an opportunity for you to start changing the planet for the better, and for all of us to work together to protect and restore nature.

 Goal: The goal of Earth Hour is to unite people around the world to raise awareness about climate change and commit to actions that will help protect our planet.

 The World Wildlife Fund WWF started Earth Hour in 2007 in Australia and now have become a worldwide movement.
 Held every year on the last Saturday of March, Earth Hour engages supporters in more than 190 countries and territories, all taking action to ensure a brighter future for people and the planet.

 In Sydney, all the harborside buildings switched off there lights, Empire State Building, the Kremlin, Big Ben, the Leaning Tower of Pisa, the Eiffel Tower, and Egypt’s pyramids were other major monuments to participate by switching off their lights.